|Supper Rock Neighborhood Association|

 Info from SRNA meeting: Supper Rock Neighborhood Association meeting was held Saturday 21 January 2017 at 1 pm at the Providence Presbyterian Church off Tramway at 13801 Encantado NE.
 Sgt Chandler Huston from APD Foothills substation gave us info which is captured on our Crime page.
 Councilman Don Harris spoke on the proposed legislation for vacant buildings, the landscaping on Central between Juan Tabo and Tramway, and the new Singing Arrow Community Center.

-Past Fall SRNA Meeting: Your neighborhood assocation holds its required annual meeting each Fall, and in October 2016, we met at the Providence Presbyterian Church off Tramway and Encantado NE.
+SRNA Officers: Your neighborhood assocation holds its required annual meeting each Fall, and in October 2016, we met at the Providence Presbyterian Church off Tramway and Encantado NE.
 Don Harris (District 9 city councilor), mentioned that there will be a new Singing Arrow Community Center built behind the Four Hills Shopping Center.
 SRNA Officers were elected for 2017: President: Kathleen Schindler-Wright; Vice-President: Anne Gilstrap; Treasurer: Ken O'Keefe; Board Members: Ahmad Assed, Sherry Gaines, Colin Hamman. (we need someone to step up as Secretary).
-Next SRNA meeting: 22 April 2017.

 East Gateway Metro Development: Albuquerque's East Gateway district, the area along Central Avenue and I-40 from Four Hills Road all the way to Wyoming Blvd, is the first glimpse of the City that visitors see as they pass through the Tijeras Canyon.
 The purpose of the Metropolitan Redevelopment Area Plan, in the works since 2009, is to make this area more welcoming to residents and visitors by facilitating redevelopment of vacant and underutilized land parcels and providing for a greater variety of businesses and services needed in the area.
 The web page for the Plan is here and the (large PDF file) Plan can be viewed here.